Florence Stoney: Career and role in World War I

 Stoney worked as an ENT clinical assistant at the Royal Free Hospital as well as spending six years as a demonstrator in anatomy at the London School of Medicine for Women.

 After this she spent a short amount of time in the Victoria Children's Hospital in Hull and then went on to establish an X-ray department in the Elizabeth Garret Anderson Hospital for Women in London in 1902.
 At the hospital she carried out a variety of work but mainly dealt with X-rays, often developing the radiographic plates at her own house.
 She was the first female radiologist to work in the United Kingdom at a time when knowledge on radiology and the equipment involved was still in its developmental stages.
 She was forced to work in poor conditions with badly ventilated rooms and a lack of space for X-ray work.
 Stoney was given no assistance and had to do the majority of the work on her own.
 Furthermore, she was excluded as a member of the medical staff and from the X-ray department committee.
 In 1906 she set up a practice in Harley Street.

 Stoney left the hospital at the start of the war.
 Stoney had 13 years of experience in her field when World War I broke out in August 1914.
 Stoney and her sister Edith, a medical physicist, volunteered to assist the British Red Cross, but both were refused by surgeon Frederick Treves since they were women.

 Despite the refusal, Stoney prepared an X-ray installation and helped to organise a unit of women volunteers alongside Mrs. St. Clair Stobart, Women's Imperial Service League and the Belgian Red Cross to aid the Belgian soldiers in Antwerp.
 The team converted an abandoned music hall into a makeshift hospital where Stoney managed the surgical unit as head of the medical staff and radiologist.
 The hospital came under fire and after enduring ongoing shellfire for 18 hours, the hospital was evacuated.
 The team walked to Holland, where they managed to cross the Scheldt River on buses carrying ammunition, 20 minutes before the bridge was blown up.
 She and her unit earned the 1914 Star for bravery.

 She continued working in a hospital near Cherbourg in France, mainly dealing with cases relating to compound fractures and locating bullet fragments in wounds.
-During this time, Stoney became experienced in recognizing dead bone and discovered that removing it would speed up recovery.
+During this time, Stoney became experienced in recognising dead bone and discovered that removing it would speed up recovery.

 In March 1915, the Cherbourg hospital was no longer needed and Stoney moved back London.
 She began full-time work at the 1000-bed Fulham Military Hospital.
-She was one of the first female physicians that granted to serve as a full-time worker under the British War Office and went on to receive the Order of the British Empire in June 1919.
-She worked as the Head of the X-ray and Electrical Department and remained there till 1918.
+She was one of the first female physicians to serve as a full-time worker under the British War Office and went on to receive the Order of the British Empire in June 1919.
+She worked as the Head of the X-ray and Electrical Department and remained there until 1918.